ze-codes/invest-agent/docs/indicator-registry.md

   - **What it is**: These series track the Fed's holdings of Treasury securities and Mortgage-Backed Securities.
 The weekly change reflects the pace of QT (runoff) or QE (purchases).
   - **Impact**: High.
 This is the mechanical implementation of QE/QT.
 Runoff at the announced caps is a steady, persistent drain on liquidity.
-  - **Interpretation for risk assets**: Consistent runoff at the Fed's stated caps is a structural headwind for risk assets.
-Any slowdown or halt in runoff would be supportive.
+  - **Interpretation for risk assets**: “Runoff” means the Fed allows holdings to mature without reinvestment, so the level of `WSHOSHO`/`WSHOMCB` trends down and the weekly change is negative.
+Faster/more negative weekly changes (close to the caps) = stronger headwind.
+A slowdown (smaller negatives), a flat profile (near zero change), or increases (positive change, i.e., purchases/reinvestments) are progressively more supportive.

 - `UST_AUCTION_OFFERINGS` — Total offering amount per auction date (DTS `auctions_query`).
 Units: USD.